PLPAcademy/day-3-assignment-boldPhoenix0/README.md

 C) Install MySQL Workbench
 D) Set up a root password

+The answer is C.

 What setup type should you choose for a custom MySQL installation?

 A) Developer Default
 B) Server Only
 C) Full
 D) Custom

+The answer is A

 Which products should you select during the MySQL installation?